MSR Remote 2

 The Remote is built to weather snow from above and below, and with steep walls for sluffing flakes and snow flaps on the vestibules designed to seal out spindrift, it has most of the features I want in a winter tent.
 That said, there are no snow flaps on the sides of the tent, where our heads and feet rest inside.
 To make matters worse, when pitched taut the bottom edge of the rainfly can float up to five inches above the ground.
 While this might help with air flow, it also allows more cold air and wind-driven snow to pile up at the head and foot of the tent.
 I wish that MSR had extended the fly lower here, or included snow flaps around the entire perimeter for a truly bombproof design.

 Not all 4-season tents are made to hold up in wet conditions, especially some single-wall designs that are prone to leaking in prolonged rain.
 The double-wall MSR Remote 2, however, is fully impermeable to rain—we experienced precipitation even on the glacier in the Canadian Rockies and were well protected.
-The tent comes with a beefy 68D ripstop polyester rainfly, boasting a 1,800mm polyurethane and DWR coating, which puts it on par with the much heavier The North Face Mountain 25 (75D and 1,500mm).
+The tent comes with a beefy 68D ripstop polyester rainfly with a 1,800mm polyurethane and DWR coating, offering more reliable, durable protection than The North Face’s Mountain 25 (40D and 1,500mm).
 The large vestibule allowed us to retreat from the rain and remove our wet layers before getting inside the tent, an essential feature that helps a great deal with overall moisture management.

 The bottom of the tent is equally reliable, thanks to the quality seam taping and DuraShield polyurethane coating.
 We did have some issues with moisture forming along the bathtub floor during the night (covered in the ventilation section below), but this isn't a knock against the waterproofing.
 All told, the Remote offers impressive rain protection, which makes it a viable option for trips with long approaches and subalpine weather conditions.